‘Ballet at the BCT’ to present new choreography from IU Ballet Department

 FOR IMMEDIATE RELEASE

-BLOOMINGTON, Ind. -- Just weeks after its spring ballet production in the Musical Arts Center, the Indiana University Jacobs School of Music Department of Ballet presents its annual "Ballet at the BCT: The Choreography Project" April 19-20 at 7:30 p.m. at the Buskirk-Chumley Theater in downtown Bloomington.
-Like many Jacobs School of Music events, the performances are free and open to the public.
+BLOOMINGTON, Ind. – Just weeks after the successful presentation of its spring ballet, the Indiana University Jacobs School of Music Ballet Department presents its annual “Ballet at the BCT: The Choreography Project” at 7:30 p.m. on April 22-23 in the Buskirk-Chumley Theater in downtown Bloomington.
+The performances are free and open to the public.

-As with major dance companies around the world, IU Ballet Theater uses a smaller venue for works that are more experimental and contemporary in nature.
-"This makes the evening a more personal and intimate experience," said Vernon.
-"It's definitely a must-see event."
+Directed by Ballet Department Chair Michael Vernon, the project is a chance to see high-quality contemporary ballet in the intimate setting of the historic Buskirk-Chumley Theater.
+As with major dance companies around the world, IU Ballet Theater uses a smaller venue for works that are more experimental and contemporary in nature, fostering a more personal and intimate experience.

-The IU Department of Ballet provides the highest level of professional ballet training within an academic, intellectual and artistic university environment.
+The IU Ballet Department provides the highest level of professional ballet training within an academic, intellectual and artistic university environment.
+The curriculum is designed to educate and expose dancers to the very best in traditional and contemporary international ballet styles.
 The department trains dancers of a technical and artistic level who succeed as performers, choreographers, teachers and administrators.
-The faculty is composed of experienced ballet teachers, each with major professional company experience.